crateio/crate.io/README.rst

 Technology Stack
 ================

-Crate.io is built on top of Python using the Django framework.
+Crate.io_ is built on top of Python using the Django framework.
 It uses Celery to process its shared tasks, PostgreSQL to store its data, and Redis as its caching layer.

 Relation to PyPI
 ================

-The software that powers Crate.io defaults to PyPI, but can technically be used with any index that presents the same XMLRPC API.
+The software that powers Crate.io_ defaults to PyPI_, but can technically be used with any index that presents the same XMLRPC API.

-Crate.io the website currently only mirrors PyPI.
+Crate.io_ the website currently only mirrors PyPI_.
 All Packages and their associated data come from PyPI.
 Crate.io provides a reliable place for those packages to be stored and accessed and tries to present a cleaner and more user-friendly interface to that data.